freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 A machine learning tool to visualise and execute this process is proposed herein

+### Project goal

+- To produce optimsed dimensions for a 5 point double toggle clamping mechanism

+## Purpose of software

-Objective: To dynamicaly model and visualize a 5 point double toggle mechanism based on user input dimensions and to calculate optimum link lengths for given combinations of parameters
+- To dynamicaly model and graphically visualize a 5 point double toggle mechanism based on user input dimensions
+- To calculate and display optimum link lengths for given combinations of user input parameters

+## Functionality

+- Input - User defined values for set variable including Mechanical Advantage (Ratio) and Stroke Length
+- Model and display animated representation (plot)
+- Apply genetic algorithm to find opimized geometry
+- Output: Display optimized dimensions

 Language: Python - Anaconda distribution (which includes lots of modules and jupyter notebooks)